 Dorothy Rupe Caregiver Program

 The Dorothy Rupe Caregiver Program at the Arthur N. Rupe Foundation is dedicated to improving the lives of caregivers providing at-home support to a loved one with dementia.
-The Foundation achieves this mission through the support of training programs and educational resources for family, professional, and volunteer caregivers.
+The Foundation achieves this mission through the support of respite programs and training and educational resources for family, professional, and volunteer caregivers.
 Recent grants include the following:

 Alzheimer’s Los Angeles